brunokoga/Montevideo/ultimateCampaign_dir/campaignSystems/exploration.md

 A desert is any sort of terrain that receives very little rainfall.
 It can be warm, temperate, or cold.

 This section pertains mostly to warm and temperate deserts.
 In cold environments, a desert is usually tundra, which acts like another terrain category depending on the current season.
 During most of the year, a cold desert is covered in a layer of permafrost, creating hard, stable terrain (which is treated as plains).
-During the warm season, the permafrost thaws and turns the area into mud (which is treated as marsh.
+During the warm season, the permafrost thaws and turns the area into mud (which is treated as marsh).

 **Difficult** : A difficult desert is a treacherous place, full of sand dunes, sinkholes, rubble, sandstorms, or numerous ravines.
 Rare seasonal rains might cause flash floods, sweeping away or drowning any creature in their path.
-[Survival](skill_dir/survival#_survival checks to avoid getting lost or to become un-lost in this hex gain a +1 bonus.
+[Survival](skills/survival#_survival) checks to avoid getting lost or to become un-lost in this hex gain a +1 bonus.
 [Survival](skill_dir/survival#_survival) checks to get along in the wild increase by 5.

 Treat a flash flood as an avalanche, except instead of suffocating from being buried under rock, creatures who are buried must hold their breaths or start drowning.